MichaelOwen2022/hal_infineon/Readme.txt

 files, startup code, and peripheral drivers into a single package.
 The PDL supports the PSoC 6 device family.

+- whd-bsp-integration - This library provides some convenience functions for connecting the WiFi Host Driver (WHD) library to a Board Support Package (BSP) that includes a WLAN chip.
+This library initializes the hardware and passes a reference to the communication interface on the board into WHD.

 - XMCLib - The XMC Peripheral Library (XMCLib) consists of low-level drivers for the XMC product family peripherals.